AJWest22/MS4/README.md

 ### **Forms**

-- There are several forms on this site: A login form, a signup form, a contact form, editing and updating a product, and a      profile form.
+- There are several forms on this site: A login form, a signup form, editing and updating a product, and a      profile form.

   - The Login Form: